sachi254/ABC_Restaurant/README.md

    - Clone the project from GitHub or download the ZIP file.

 2. **Back-End Setup:**
-   - Open the `abc-restaurant` last folder in your IDE.
+   - Open the `abc-restaurant` folder in your IDE.
    - Create a MySQL database named `abcres_db` or modify the schema name in the application properties.

 3. **Run the Spring Boot Application:**